 Researchers are interested in improving the diagnosis of salivary gland cancer.
 They are also trying to improve treatment and looking at ways of dealing with side effects.

 Researchers are looking at different treatments for salivary gland cancer.

 Researchers are looking into new and different combinations of immunotherapy to treat salivary gland cancer with.
 They want to:

 - see the side effects of these new combinations and drugs

 - look into how well they treat the cancer

 - start looking at treatments that stimulate the body's immune system to fight the cancer

 Doctors have been looking at using new and different scans for people with head and neck cancer during treatment, which includes looking at:

-Doctors have been trying a new way of scanning patients with head and neck cancer during treatment.
-They hope a combined PET-CT scan may give a better idea than other scans of how well the treatment is working.
+- whether a combined PET-CT scan might give a better idea than other scans of how well the treatment is working

 Reducing side effects of treatment